PierreBlanchart/ModelSelection/sources/tests_tsensembler/README.md

-The tests below illustrate the performance of two class of algorithms, DETS and ADE, implemented in the Tsensembler package.
+The tests below illustrate the performance of two classes of algorithms, DETS and ADE, implemented in the [Tsensembler](https://github.com/vcerqueira/tsensembler) package.

 * Cerqueira, Vitor; Torgo, Luis; Oliveira, Mariana, and Bernhard Pfahringer.
 "Dynamic and Heterogeneous Ensembles for Time Series Forecasting."
 Data Science and Advanced Analytics (DSAA), 2017 IEEE International Conference on.
 IEEE, 2017.
 * Cerqueira, Vitor; Torgo, Luis; Pinto, Fabio; and Soares, Carlos.
 "Arbitrated Ensemble for Time Series Forecasting".
 Joint European Conference on Machine Learning and Knowledge Discovery in Databases.
 Springer International Publishing, 2017.

 To launch the following tests, the user needs to install our forked implementation of the Tsensembler package.
 ```r